achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 The `canLoad` method (and the `CanLoad` interface) is used to decide whether to load components of a specific module.

 The auth guard uses the [AuthService](#authservice) to ensure the current user is authorized.
-Otherwise access is denied (by returning `false`) and the user is redirected to the login page.
+Otherwise, access is denied (by returning `false`) and the user is redirected to the login page.

 To check if a user has a specific role we can use the `data` property of the requested route (e.g. `route.data.roles as Role[]`).